MileHacker Logo

 • Official Language: Italian is the official language.
 English is spoken in tourist-oriented areas (hotels, attractions, many restaurants, shops).

 • Outside Tourist Areas: English proficiency may be limited.
-Learning basic Italian using phrases is appreciated.
+Learning basic Italian phrases is appreciated.
 Consider Rosetta Stone for language learning before your trip.

 • Translation Tools: Use translation apps (Google Translate, DeepL) or a pocket Italian phrasebook.